RaAlMer/RaAlMer/README.md

 - 👋 Hi, I’m Raúl
 - 👀 I’m interested in software and web development.
 I am an aeronautical engineer who wants to improve and learn new IT tools to become a software/web engineer.
-- 🌱 I’m currently learning HTML, CSS (Bootstrap), GIT, JavaScript (React), SQL (and PL/SQL), NodeJS (ExpressJS, HandlebarsJS, Mongoose), MongoDB and I want to learn and improve my knowledge in Python in the near future.
+- 🌱 I’m currently learning HTML (EJS), CSS (Bootstrap), GIT, JavaScript (React), SQL (and PL/SQL), NodeJS (ExpressJS, HandlebarsJS), MongoDB (Mongoose), PHP and I want to learn and improve my knowledge in Python in the near future.
 - I am doing my first bootcamp and I want to find a job as software developer/engineer in the near future.
 - 📫 How to reach me: just send me a message!